bbatsov/emacsredux/_posts/2020-10-22-state-of-emacs-survey.md

 seems pretty weird to me.
 I saw the survey discussed on the Emacs mailing list and on [Reddit](https://www.reddit.com/r/emacs/comments/je3eht/emacs_user_survey_2020_is_open/), but sticking a paragraph of rationale on the survey site would have certainly helped.
-The survey is also not official in the sense, that it's not initiated by Emacs's development team, and judging by the hostility the topic generated on the `emacs-devel` mailing list it's not like they were particularly excited about it.[^2] I was especially upset about the hostility towards the amazing MELPA project on the mailing list.
+The survey is also not official in the sense, that it's not initiated by Emacs's development team, and judging by the hostility the topic generated on the `emacs-devel` mailing list it's not like they were particularly excited about it.[^2] It was funny that most of the comments were complaints about things like the use of non-free JavaScript in the survey form and topics like that, instead of some constructive conversation about the format of the survey.
+I was especially upset about the hostility towards the amazing MELPA project on the mailing list (in his typical style RMS even wanted MELPA to be denounced in the survey, as he considers it evil).
 Implying that it'd be easy to replace MELPA with some core Emacs repository is like a bad joke, given how the deficiencies of GNU ELPA were the reason for the rise of MELPA in the first place.
 Anyways, I'm digressing.

 Despite of all my concerns, I hope that the survey be a success in the sense that it will collect enough useful data points to influence the